...

 Common Safety Hazards and Controls

-Mitigating common warehouse hazards is essential for maintaining a safe workplace.
+Mitigating common warehouse hazards is essential for workplace injury prevention.
 Here are some key hazards and strategies for preventing them:

 Forklifts are indispensable but pose significant risks.
 Ensure operators are certified, trained regularly, and conduct pre-start inspections for any damage.
 Proper use of forklifts is critical as safety violations in this area are among the most frequently cited by OSHA.